jced-artem/uopz/README.md

 # uopz
 Wrapper for php uopz library's functions.
-Very useful for unit testing for changing function's behaviour in runtime.
+Very useful for unit testing for changing function's behavior in runtime.

 ### Install
 ```